ninjadevtrack/ninjadevtrack/README.md

 - 🤝 &nbsp; I’m looking for new opportunity.
 - 🌱 &nbsp; I’m currently learning new technology;
-- 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/ninjadevtrack?tab=repositories)
+- 👨🏻‍💻 &nbsp; Some of my projects are available on [Github](https://github.com/ninjadevtrack?tab=repositories)
 - 🎨 &nbsp; Using [this svg](https://storyset.com/illustration/javascript-frameworks/amico) and Figma I made 👉
 - 💬 &nbsp; Ask me about anything tech related, I am happy to help;
 - 📫 &nbsp; Feel free to ping me on